ElegantAnkster/grad-cam/README.md

 activate your_env_name
 ```

-* if your platform is Ubuntu:
+* if your platform is Ubuntu or Mac:

 ```python
 source activate your_env_nam